wpquads/quick-adsense-reloaded/readme.txt

 == Changelog ==

-= 1.0.4 not released =
+= 1.0.5 not released =
+* Tweak: Tested up to WP 4.5
+* Tweak: Change author name to Rene Hermenau

+= 1.0.4 =
 * Tweak: Clean up code and remove admin-notices.php
-* Tweak: Add new class quads-locations for ads wrapper
+* Tweak: Add new class quads-locations for ads wrapper in content

 = 1.0.3 =
 * Fix: php 5.2 does not support anonymous function